San Antonio, Oakland, California: Lynn

 Lynn was an early settlement, located northeast of Brooklyn.
 In 1870, Lynn and Brooklyn incorporated as Brooklyn In 1872, voters approved the annexation by Oakland.
 Lynn hosted a large shoe and boot factory, and was named after Lynn, Massachusetts which also had a large footwear industry.

-The Twomps
+The Murder Dubbs

 "The Twomps" is a local name for the neighborhood between 20th and 29th Avenues.
 It is also known as "The Rolling '20s", "The Roaring '20s", or "Murder Dubbs", references to its history of drug trafficking and gang violence.
-The area was known as The Twomps in the 1980s, but became known as Murder Dubs in the early 1990s due to a dramatic rise in drug-related violence.
+The area was known as The Twomps in the 1980s, but became known as Murder Dubbs in the early 1990s due to a dramatic rise in drug-related violence.

 The landmark avenue for the Twomps is 23rd Avenue, which also serves as the primary thoroughfare for which Twomps residents get to other main city boulevards.
 23rd Avenue is heavily traveled on for its numerous stores, laundromats, and other neighborhood services.